June 3, 2024

 Information to Include in a Schedule Basis Memorandum

 Two AACE International publications provide valuable input regarding the general topics to be included in a schedule basis document.1 Consistent with these publications, the major subject headings for a schedule basis memorandum should include an introduction, an overall executive summary, a discussion of the current project status, a basis of schedule assumptions for the major phases or areas of the work, and an assessment of schedule risks.
-Table 1 provides a summary sample Table of Contents with typical section headings for a schedule basis memorandum.
+Table 1 provides a summary sample table of contents with typical section headings for a schedule basis memorandum.

 Table 1